Source code for droplets.droplets

 @classmethod

-def from_droplet(cls, droplet: DropletBase, **kwargs) -> DropletBase:
+def from_droplet(cls, droplet: DropletBase, **kwargs) -> Self:

-r"""return a droplet with data taken from `droplet`
+r"""Return a droplet with data taken from `droplet`

 Args: